zyankarli/Data-for-individual-portfolio/README.md

 # Data-for-individual-portfolio
-This repository stores the data used for my individual portfolio for the course *Smart Environments* at WUR.
+This repository stores the individual portfolio I created for the course *Smart Environments* at Wageningen University as well as the data that is required to run these notebooks.